tuhuynh27/go-ioc/README.md

 ## FAQ

-### How do I test components with dependencies injection?
+### How do I test components with dependencies?

 Go IoC makes testing easier by allowing you to:
 1. Create mock implementations with different qualifiers
-2. Use the container's `Register` method to override components in tests
-3. Create a separate test container with mock dependencies
+2. Use separate initialization functions for tests with mock dependencies
+3. Create test-specific configurations using the same familiar struct tag syntax

 ### What's the performance impact?

-Minimal to none!
+None!
 Go IoC:

-- Uses code generation instead of runtime reflection
+- Uses pure compile-time code generation
-- Creates a lightweight container with simple map lookups
-- Has no runtime parsing overhead
+- Has zero runtime overhead
 - Generates plain Go code that's as efficient as hand-written dependency injection
+- No reflection, no runtime container, no map lookups